 homeowners: ECOPark is a Monroe County service and may be able to help you

 Lots of educational information and credits are now available through the new and expanded PMEP (Pesticide Management Education Program) website where you will find:

-For more specific information about upcoming classes across the state, please visit the Cornell Pest Management Education Program Calendar.
+For more specific information about upcoming classes across the state, please visit the NYS DEC training calendar.